SAP-archive/teched2023-XP287v/exercises/ex5/README.md

 ## Exercise 5.3 Trying it out in case you have access to SAP Event Mesh

 If you have access to an instance of SAP Event Mesh, you can follow this [blog post](https://blogs.sap.com/2023/07/10/sap-landscape-management-cloud-lama-cloud-event-routing-and-posting-to-ms-teams/) for trying it out yourself.
+In case you noticed within the introduction to [Exercise 3 - Setup alerts for unforeseen situations](../ex3/README.md), SAP Alert Notification can send alerts to Microsoft Teams and this blog post describes how you can trigger messages to Microsoft Teams as well.
+Both routes are a valid option and depending on your use case, might come in handy.

+If you only want to trigger alerts to users, going via SAP Alert Notification might be the straight forward path.
+If you have scripts in place which trigger follow-up actions **and** should send a message to Microsoft Teams, following the instructions of the blog post might make more sense.

 ## Summary